Understanding the Importance of Content Freshness for SEO Rankings

 What Is Content Freshness and How Search Engines Interpret It

 Content freshness describes how up-to-date and relevant a page’s information is to current queries.
-Search engines treat freshness as a composite signal: they note literal recency (timestamps) but also evaluate whether a page has meaningful, substantive updates that improve user value.
+Search engines see freshness as a combination of two things: they check the actual date of updates (timestamps) and look for significant changes that add value for users.
 Freshness matters more for time-sensitive topics (news, events, product releases) and less for evergreen reference material, yet even evergreen pages benefit from periodic substantive refreshes that reflect new data, examples, or best practices.

 Defining content freshness — recency vs. relevance